Improving Full Waveform Inversion in Large Model Era

 In terms of learning strategies, we adopt a two-stage training pipeline.
 In the \emph{supervised pre-training} stage, the model learns token-wise mappings from seismic-conditioned inputs to velocity representations.
-In the \emph{RL-based post-training} stage, we further enhance model robustness through reinforcement learning (RL) optimization~\cite{deepseek-math,zheng2025group}.
-We formulate velocity token generation as a discrete policy optimization problem, and utilize map-level rewards that encourage geological continuity and physical plausibility, enabling the model to move beyond the limitations of purely supervised learning.
+In the \emph{RL-based post-training} stage, we further enhance model robustness through reinforcement learning (RL) optimization~\citep{deepseek-math,zheng2025group}.
+We formulate velocity token generation as a discrete policy optimization problem, and utilize map-level rewards that encourage geological continuity and physical plausibility, enabling the model to move beyond the purely supervised learning.